mukhtar-github/react-js/README.md

 ## Props

 When we copy and paste the instances of the Book component, we'll still get the same result.
-With Props, we can have different instances
+With Props, we can get different instances and values as we set them.

+So props is a parameter in our component function, as it is that you can pass in any name as a parameter in a javascript function.
+Props is an object can be accessed

 ```javascript
 import React from "react";